Where Did the Music Go?

 Celtic Woman performed one song that especially struck home: Isle of Hope, Isle of Tears.
 The song is about a 15-year-old Irish girl arriving at Ellis Island in 1892.
 The words are beautiful yet haunting.

 “On the first day on January, eighteen ninety-two, they opened Ellis Island and they let the people through.
 And the first to cross the threshold of that isle of hope and tears, was Annie Moore from Ireland who was all of fifteen years. … in a little bag she carried all her past and history, and her dreams for the future in the land of liberty.
 And courage is the passport when your old world disappears but there's no future in the past when you're fifteen years.

 Isle of hope, isle of tears, isle of freedom, isle of fears, but it's not the isle you left behind.
 That isle of hunger, isle of pain, isle you'll never see again but the isle of home is always on your mind.

 When they closed down Ellis Island in nineteen forty-three, seventeen million people had come there for sanctuary.
 And in Springtime when I came here, and I stepped onto its piers, I thought of how it must have been when you're fifteen years.”

-As I listened to the words, amidst the fury and the tears, I was left with a burning question: Where are the lovers and defenders of America; where did the music go?
+As I listened to the words, amidst the fury and the tears, I was left with that burning question: Where did the music go?